felickz/codeql-action-report/README.md

 Optional - requires enabling GitHub's dependency graph for your repository to generate an SBOM.
 The SBOM will be used to attest the html and sarif artifacts.

+## Attestations

+This action can generate [in-toto](https://in-toto.io/) attestations for the generated SARIF HTML reports and SARIF files.
+If the dependency graph is enabled for the repository, an SBOM in SPDX format ("https://spdx.dev/Document/v2.3" predicate) will also be generated and attested in the DSSE envelope payload.
+Instructions to validate the attestations are provided in the summary.

+To use artifact attestations in private or internal repositories, you must be on a GitHub Enterprise Cloud plan.

 ## Requirements